Ukraine piles pressure on retreating Russian troops

 “Russians use you as cannon fodder.
 Your life doesn’t mean anything for them.
 You don’t need this war.
 Surrender to Armed Forces of Ukraine,” the flyers read.

+“It will likely take years for Russia to rebuild this capability,” the analysts said.

-The retreat didn’t stop Russia from pounding Ukrainian positions, however.
-Early Tuesday, it shelled the city of Lozova in the Kharkiv region, killing three people and injuring nine, said regional governor Oleh Syniehubov.
+The retreat didn’t stop Russia from pounding Ukrainian positions.
+Early Tuesday, it shelled the city of Lozova in the Kharkiv region, killing three people and injuring nine, said regional Gov. Oleh Syniehubov.

 Strikes have also continued unabated on the city of Kharkiv, Ukraine’s second-largest and one that has been hammered by artillery for months.